bufbuild/buf-plugin-protovalidate-strict/README.md

 version: v2
 breaking:
   use:
-    - STANDARD # Or whatever your existing rules are
+    - FILE # Or whatever your existing rules are
     - PROTOVALIDATE_STRICT
 plugins:
   - plugin: buf-plugin-protovalidate-strict